You are currently viewing Skilled Worker Visa 2024

 • you’re currently in the UK on a Student visa studying at bachelor’s degree level or above – or you have been in the last 2 years, and a Student or visit visa was your most recent visa

-• you’ll be working towards a recognised qualification in a UK regulated profession
+• you’re currently in the UK on a Graduate visa, or you have been in the last 2 years you’ll be working towards a recognised qualification in a UK regulated profession

 • you’ll be working towards full registration or chartered status in the job you’re being sponsored for